jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 <p> This is actually an expression of the love that is shared by the universe.
 Also known as the law of attraction.
 The law of gravity being a specific example of that occurring between two bodies.
 But an analysis will show that if there is a large body, and a small body, the large body would like to attain a lower level of energy (or a greater degree of comfort), and by attracting a lower energy element, a small object, it will lower its gravitational dynamic.</p>
 </details>

-…
+---

-So, starting from the axiom of existence, that something, let’s call it S, exists.
-If S is finite, then there is ~S that is all that S is not, and thus will be Infinite.
+Starting from the axiom of existence, something, let’s call it I, exists.
+If I is finite, then there is ~I that is all that I is not, and thus will be Infinite.
 This is of course based on the assumption that the totality of everything is infinite.

 Having let the “infinite” cat out of the bag, there is no going back.
 Once, having conceived of infinity, we cannot but know that surrounding every finite being, there must be an infinite “beingness” or “not-beingness”, if you prefer.